 - Character Fights = Unlock Easy and Normal Modes early game to farm VP points here using Stamina.
 Higher difficulties will reward higher VP points but also requires more Stamina (note that you can recover Fight Challenges using Gems).

-- Rank Fights = Unlocks at Fighter's Grade 11, doesn't require Stamina, and you can get VP win or lose.
+- Rank Fights = Unlocks at Fighter's Grade 11, doesn't require Stamina, and you can get VP win or lose (based on damage dealt).
 This is your best option for VP Farming!